 Kelly Walsh, the CIO and CISO at The College of Westchester in White Plains, New York, and the founder of EmergingEdTech.com, has worked as an information technology manager for more than 30 years.
 In 2008 he joined The College of Westchester.
 Over the years, Walsh enhanced the effectiveness of the IT department by delivering strategic IT plans and effective technology implementations.
-Since 2016, Walsh has used Info-Tech Research Group to help him deliver frameworks and guided implementations to meet the evolving needs of IT within the higher education industry.
+Since 2016, Walsh has used Info-Tech Research Group to help him deliver frameworks and walk through Guided Implementations to meet the evolving needs of IT within the higher education industry.

-Walsh leverages Info-Tech often through a series of Analyst Engagements covering a range of identified topics.
+Walsh leverages Info-Tech often through a series of analyst engagements covering a range of topics.
 The analysts offer him guidance in areas including strategic planning, cybersecurity governance, vendor security assessment, and security incident response planning.
 Walsh has access to world-class research and analysis at his fingertips to help guide his decisions and technology implementations.
 “With a limited budget, the analyst team at Info-Tech offers exactly what I need, delivering frameworks and blueprints, meeting all deadlines and exceeding expectations,” said Walsh.

 In addition, Walsh leverages the CIO Business Vision Diagnostic, a high-impact program that provides detailed report cards on business satisfaction with IT’s core services.
 This diagnostic helps Walsh receive consistent stakeholder feedback to continually improve by addressing gaps and opportunities.